mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 .. figure:: /images/en/Krita_transforms_liquefy.png

-   Liquefy used to turn an apple into a pear
+   Liquify used to turn an apple into a pear

 In the options for each brush there's: